RestKit/RestKit/Docs/Design/Object Mapping 2.0.md

 attributes.
 The process is composed of four steps:

 1. Identification: An `RKObjectMapper` is initialized with an arbitrary collection of key-value coding compliant data, a keyPath the object resides at (can be nil), and a mapping provider.
-The mapper inspects the type of object and attempts to find mappable objects with the data.
+The mapping provider supplies the mapper with mappable keyPaths
 1. Processing of Mappable Objects: If a dictionary or array is found and a corresponding object mapping is available for the keyPath, an `RKObjectMappingOperation` is created to process the data.
-1. Attribute & Relationship Mapping: Each mapping within the object mapping definition is evaluated against the mappable data and the result is set on the target object.
+1. Attribute & Relationship Mapping: Each attribute or relationship mapping within the object mapping definition is evaluated against the mappable data and the result is set on the target object.
-1. Sub-keyPath Mapping: If an entire dictionary is not mappable, but contains keyPaths that are mappable, these keyPaths are mapped using a new object mapper targeted at the nested mappable data.
-The results of this mapping is assigned to a results dictionary with a key set to the keyPath that was mapped.
+1. Recursive sub-processing.
+Any nested object data, as identified by

 ```
 i.e. { "user": { // user data here}, "status": { // status data here } }
 => { "user": user // RKUser instance, "status": status // RKStatus instance}